maxamel/SpringZKAuth/README.md

   <img src="https://github.com/maxamel/SpringZKAuth/blob/master/diagram.png" />
 </p>

 Note that session ID rotating is not described in the diagram, but it is explained further on.
-Also, the diagram shows a successful path of execution, while there could be a few other unsuccessful alternatives.

 # Features

+* Register and remove users
+* Write/Edit/Remove diaries per user
 * Authentication using zero-knowledge password proof
 * Continuous authentication by publishing challenges to Kafka message broker (Optional)
 * Configurable session inactivity thresholds